oza5/MPI-Matrix-Vector-Multiplication/README.md

 $mpirun -n 4 python Iter-mpi-matrix-vetor.py

 -argument following '-n' is a integer that defines the number of parallel processors to run the code logic on.
--prints out thr runnig time of each node
+-prints out the running time of each node
 -code consists of comments.